-The Early Years Foundation Stage
+The Early Years Foundation Stage (EYFS)

-The Early Years Education (EYFS) is the foundation upon which children build the rest of their lives.
-The provision at Alfriston Primary School is based on the understanding that children learn best when they learn through a means of making connections, through play and adult interaction.
-Planning is developed that allows for rich child-initiated learning, alongside well-planned and highly intentional adult-directed learning experiences.
+The EYFS provision at Alfriston Primary School is based on the understanding that children learn best when they learn through a means of making connections, through play and adult interaction.
+Our planning allows for rich child-initiated learning, alongside well-planned and highly intentional adult-directed learning experiences.